whucs21Mzy/Model-Phase-Transitions/README.md

 <img src="./assets/semi.svg" style="width: 100%;height: 150%">
 </div>

-**Fig. 4: Comparison of the performance of unstructured and structured pruning methods on WikiText2 PPL at 50\% sparsity.
+Fig. 11: Comparison of the performance of unstructured and structured pruning methods on WikiText2 PPL at 50\% sparsity.
 The figure compares the perplexity (PPL) of various pruning methods for a model pruned to 50\% sparsity.
-The methods include unstructured pruning (50\%), and two types of structured pruning: 4:8 and 2:4, which indicate that 4 out of every 8 weights or 2 out of every 4 weights are pruned, respectively.**
+The methods include unstructured pruning (50\%), and two types of structured pruning: 4:8 and 2:4, which indicate that 4 out of every 8 weights or 2 out of every 4 weights are pruned, respectively.

 **Table 2: WikiText2-PPL for different unstructured and semi-structured methods**